Whitelaw Reid: U.S. Ambassador to France

-During the Hayes and Garfield Administrations, he was offered diplomatic posts in Germany, both of which he refused.
+During the Hayes and Garfield administrations, he was offered diplomatic posts in Germany, both of which he refused.
 However, upon the election of President Benjamin Harrison, he was offered the role of United States Ambassador to France, which he accepted and served as from 1889 to 1892.
-While the Ambassador, he rented the palace of the Duke of Gramont, in the Avenue Hoche in the 8th arrondissement of Paris, where he entertained extensively during his three years in office.
+As ambassador, he rented the palace of the Duke of Gramont, in the Avenue Hoche in the 8th arrondissement of Paris, where he entertained extensively during his three years in office.

-During this period of post-Civil War America, Reid's views were similar to many of his contemporaries in that he did not see a need for the United States to exert its influence beyond North and South America.
+During that period of post-Civil War America, Reid's views were similar to many of his contemporaries in that he did not see a need for the United States to exert its influence beyond North and South America.
 Instead, he favored a small navy and opposed the acquisition of Hawaii.
 Reid resigned his post in the Spring of 1892 and returned to America.

-1892 presidential election and afterward
+1892 presidential election

 In 1892, Reid became the Republican vice presidential nominee when President Harrison chose to drop the sitting vice president, Levi P. Morton, from the ticket.
-As Harrison's wife was dying, he was a more active candidate for vice president than the sitting president.
-Reid is known for crediting the Republican Party as the party that freed the slaves, preserved the Union, protected labor, built the railroads, and promoted manufacturing.
+As Harrison's wife was dying, Reid was a more active candidate than the president.
 Despite his best efforts, Harrison and Reid lost to the Democratic ticket of Grover Cleveland and Adlai Stevenson, as Cleveland became the first former president to recapture the office.

+Appointed offices

 In 1897, he was appointed a special envoy representing the United States at Queen Victoria's Diamond Jubilee.

 In 1898, Reid was given a spot on the peace commission, along with former Secretary of State William R. Day, and Senators William P. Frye, Cushman Kellogg Davis, and George Gray, following the Spanish–American War.

-In June 1902, he was again appointed a special envoy representing the United States at the Coronation of King Edward VII and Queen Alexandra, along with J. Pierpont Morgan, Jr., Edmund Lincoln Baylies, and William Wetmore, and brought his wife and daughter to London.
+In June 1902, he was again appointed a special envoy representing the United States at the Coronation of King Edward VII and Queen Alexandra, along with J. Pierpont Morgan Jr., Edmund Lincoln Baylies, and William Wetmore, and brought his wife and daughter to London.
 The coronation was postponed, however, as the King fell ill, and the rescheduled ceremony in August took place after Reid (and most of the other international representatives) had returned home.

 While in London, he received the degree LL.D. honoris causa from the University of Cambridge in June 1902.
 In 1904, he was made Chancellor of the University of the State of New York.
 He also received honorary degrees from Dartmouth, Princeton, Yale, Oxford, St. Andrews, Victoria, and Manchester.